drGalapagos/SupportNightmares/README.md

    > [!TIP]
    > Remove any [`personally identifiable information`](https://en.wikipedia.org/wiki/Personal_data)(PII) that you don't want to publicly disclose with the documents of the case.
 PII may include: (1) any information that can be used to distinguish or trace an individual's identity, such as name, social security number, date and place of birth, mother's maiden name, or biometric records; and (2) any other information that is linked or linkable to an individual, such as medical, educational, financial, and employment information" including meta-data stored in digital files.

-**2. Compile all the supporting documents into a temporary case file and provide some explanation about the case and the events.**
+**2. Compile all the supporting documents (or link them) into a temporary case file and provide some explanation about the case and the events.**
   - The temporary case file ideally contains the following details to provide readers with a good overview of the events of the case:
     - A short summary (~ 1 page) of the entire process at the beginning of this document including:
       - Short description of case providing a big picture,